silicium14/peertube_index/DECISIONS.md

 - we need fast text search
 - we found it was easier to setup and faster to get started with than other databases

+**Status monitoring database**
+We use PostgreSQL version 10 because it is the highest available version in Grafana PostgreSQL data source setup page.

 **Deployment**

 We use Docker containers with Docker Compose to deploy the full stack on a single machine, it is enough for the beginning.